-One of the simplest kitchen transformations is to upgrade in your kitchen is the pantry door.
+One of the simplest kitchen transformations is to Upgrade Your Pantry Door in your kitchen.
 This is a quick weekend project that will instantly transform your space.

 We decided to Upgrade Your Pantry Door and trade out of basic builder grade door, to something with a little bit more character and personality.
 Below is a before picture of my kitchen, with the basic white paneled door.
 You may even also notice we have not even done the Wainscot Panel Island Upgrade project yet on the island at this point.

 First step in the process is to pick your door.
 I have been researching this for several months now.
 A standard size panel door is 24×80, which makes antiquing to find one very difficult.
 You can find a ton of remade in stock printed pantry doors, but I am going to be honest the wheat in a bread basket pattern was not floating my boat for this Industrial Farmhouse Chic kitchen.
 I landed on a basic frosted glass door, in stock for $145 at Home Depot.
 This door was already pre primed and ready to hang.
 So we removed the previous door to use as a template.
 You may have notice the new door does not contain any predrilled holes for the door knob or designated areas for the hinges.We used the existing door as a template for the hinge set.
 Then my dear sweet husband round hand chiseled the exact opening into the new door hinges.